 To date what would you say is the proudest moment of your career and do you have any further goals that you are keen to achieve?

 Providing a team of Makeup Artists for Nicky Clarke in Antibes was a proud moment and I now represent him for weddings as a result, so if you would like to get involved ladies, let me know!
 One day, I would really like the opportunity to interview Bobbi Brown.

-- How do you keep abreast of the latest hair and beauty looks – where do you look to for inspiration and do you have any role models?
+How do you keep abreast of the latest hair and beauty looks – where do you look for inspiration and do you have any role models?

-Instagram and Pinterest is where it’s at for inspiration, that and attending Bridal Fashion Week in London and Barcelona.
-In terms of role model Makeup Artists, clearly Bobbi Brown herself, Hannah Martin and Lisa Eldridge.
+Instagram and Pinterest are where it’s at for inspiration, and attending Bridal Fashion Week in London and Barcelona.
+In terms of role model Makeup Artists, clearly Bobbi Brown herself, Hannah Martin, and Lisa Eldridge.

-- What would be your top five makeup/hair beauty tips to brides-to-be:
+What would be your top five makeup/hair beauty tips for brides-to-be: